Clothing laws by country: United States

 In the United States there are variety of different offenses, such as "indecent exposure", "public lewdness", "public indecency", "disorderly conduct" and so on, which may involve exposure of a specific body part (genitals, buttocks, anus, nipples on women), or a specific intention or effect (being sexually suggestive, offending or annoying observers).
 In some cases, a member of the opposite sex must be present.
 In Florida, designated nudity areas are given an explicit exception.
 There are also some specific prohibitions against sexual acts, such as having sexual intercourse in public, or publicly caressing someone in a sexual way.
 In Indiana and Tennessee, there are specific prohibitions against showing a noticeably erect penis through clothing, or other sensitive areas through semi-transparent clothing.
 In some states, indecent conduct can also occur on private property, depending on the intent or effect of the act.
 In some cases there are exceptions for spouses, breastfeeding, and in New York, theatre performances.
 In most states, there is a governing state statute which defines the offense; in Maryland and Massachusetts, indecency is defined by case law.
 Some local (county and municipal) governments also regulate personal exposure, as well as commercial activities such as strip clubs.

 Case law in general governs the interpretation of the statutory definition, and in some cases allows for additional exceptions.

 In general, exposure of the head, upper chest, and limbs is legal, and considered socially acceptable except among certain religious communities.

 Federal, state, and local regulations for certain occupations require various pieces of protective clothing for the safety of the wearer.
 Such items include hard hats, safety vests, life jackets, aprons, hairnets, and steel-toe boots.

-In the first decade of the twenty-first century, there was some controversy in some southern U.S. states over the wearing of trousers so low as to expose the underwear (sagging).
+In the first decade of the twenty-first century, there was some controversy in some southern U.S. states over the wearing of trousers so low as to expose the underwear (considered sagging if done by a boy/man.
+If done by a girl/woman, and if she is wearing thong underwear, it is called a whale tail).
 The practice was banned in some places.

 Some states and towns have loose, or no, regulations for requiring clothing.
 The city of San Francisco has a history of public nudity, including at public events such as Bay to Breakers.
 The town of Brattleboro, Vermont, experienced a brief period during which there was public nudity, until a law was passed banning it.